Yahaha! You found me!

 Older sister, dancer, anime enthusiast, and video gamer.

 Alanna is an artist, researcher, and educator based in San Diego, CA. Alanna earned a B.S. in Science, Technology, and Society (STS) from Stanford in 2014 with foci in chemistry and philosophy.
 During her brief time as a chemist, she was treasurer of the Alpha Alpha chapter of Alpha Chi Sigma, a professional chemistry fraternity, from 2012-2014.
-She currently serves as the Operations Lead for the SMASH Academy Leadership Board for the 2017-2018 academic year.

 Alanna is a classical ballerina by training, but loves to play and try all sports.
 Fun dance experiences include a workshop with Robert Moses Kin and a 3-year stint with Stanford's Bollywood fusion dance team, Dil Se.
 Next up: learning some martial arts fundamentals with the wonderful UCSD Yongmudo Hapkido group.